iter8-tools/iter8/mkdocs/docs/tutorials/knative/canary-progressive.md

 ## 1. Give Permission to Iter8 to Call `helm upgrade`

-The final step of the experiment is to promote the winning version.
-In this sample experiment, this is done using `helm upgrade`.
-Helm uses secrets to record information about an installation.
-Iter8 must have permission to these resources.
+Helm uses secrets to record information about releases.
+This tutorial uses an experiment that invokes Helm.
+Enable this experiment using the following RBAC.

 ```shell
 kubectl apply -f ${ITER8}/samples/knative/canaryprogressive/helm-rbac.yaml